intel-analytics/ipex-llm/docs/readthedocs/source/doc/PPML/Overview/trusted_fl.md

 docker pull intelanalytics/bigdl-ppml-trusted-big-data-fl-scala-graphene:0.14.0-SNAPSHOT
 ```

-If Dockerhub is not accessable, you can build docker image from BigDL source code
+If Dockerhub is not accessible, you can build docker image from BigDL source code

 ```bash
 cd BigDL/scala && bash make-dist.sh -DskipTests -Pspark_3.x